-Raw simulation results are shown in Figure 4.1.4 where cooling system peaks are given as an operational EER.
-The operational EER is equal to the cooling system's design cooling capacity (ARI-rated conditions) divided by the peak electric demand determined for DOE-2 simulations.

-A systems electric demand is found by dividing its rated cooling capacity by the operational EER.
-The figure illustrates both the relationships between rated EER and operational EER and the variation across all the simulations.
+Simulation results are shown in Figure 4.1.4 where cooling system peaks are given as the simulated EER.
+The simulated EER is equal to the cooling system's design cooling capacity (ARI-rated conditions) divided by the peak HVAC electric demand determined from DOE-2 simulations.
+A systems electric demand is found by dividing its rated cooling capacity by the simulated EER.
+The figure illustrates both the relationships between rated EER and operational EER and its variation across climate zones.